Atlanta News First

 Shon is a member of IRE, investigative reporters and editors, and was most recently the evening news anchor and investigative reporter for the ABC affiliate in Shreveport, Louisiana.

-Shon is a graduate of the University of Oklahoma and holds a degree in economics and is currently pursuing her MBA at Louisiana Tech University.
+Shon is a graduate of the University of Oklahoma and holds a degree in economics and received her MBA at Louisiana Tech University.